Urban Reserves Transportation Study

 The URTS began in Spring 2019 and will run through the end of 2020.
 Along the way, the project team will engage with the technical advisory committee (TAC), and ask existing cities, county groups and committees for input.

-Below are the study's 4 primary components each with major deliverables:
+The study's four primary components each with major deliverables:

 - Partnerships and Outreach; Technical Advisory Committee Rosters, Performance Measures